 In order to distinguish between these two explanations for the association of the PPPLF with greater PPP lending, we use an instrumental variable approach to model the effect of the facility on bank lending.
 The instrument is based on a measure of bank familiarity with the Federal Reserve's ordinary discount window lending program prior to the onset of the COVID-19 pandemic.
 The process of pledging collateral (which would be a PPP loan) in order to borrow from the PPPLF is very similar to the process for the discount window.
 Being familiar with the operation of the discount window, and knowing how to pledge collateral, would, most likely, increase the familiarity with PPPLF operations, and thus may have bolstered bank PPP lending.
-This causal relationship also goes one way; there is not a way that a bank that makes more PPP loans now could go back in time and become more familiar with the operation of the discount window in a previous time.
-Further, it does not seem likely that being familiar with the operation of the discount window would have boosted PPP lending other than by making banks more willing to use Federal Reserve lending support to do so.
+This causal relationship also goes one way; there is not a way that a bank that makes more PPP loans now could go back in time and become more familiar with the operation of the discount window would have boosted PPP lending familiar with the operation of the discount window would have boosted PPP lending to use Federal Reserve lending support to do so.